 Muscle-building creates an hourglass shape.
 The more muscle you build, the bigger your butt, back, shoulders, and thighs will get, creating more of an hourglass physique.
 This means that you can build yourself an hourglass figure simply by building muscle overall, perhaps directing a bit more of that muscle growth towards your hips.

 Admittedly, we’re generalizing here.
 Different body types have different fat storage and androgen receptor patterns, and will store fat and build muscle differently.
-However, having a healthy amount of body fat and muscle will usually result in an attractive physique.
+However, having a healthy amount of body fat and muscle will usually result in an attractive female physique.

 A Hardgainer’s Metabolism